Black Panther: Wakanda Forever: Development

 In November 2018, Letitia Wright was confirmed to be reprising her role of T'Challa's sister Shuri for the sequel.
 When Angela Bassett, who played Ramonda in Black Panther, was asked if the main cast would return for the sequel, her husband Courtney B. Vance said they would.
-He said this included Michael B. Jordan as Killmonger, who was killed in the first film, and Bassett agreed.
+He said this included Michael B. Jordan as N'Jadaka / Erik "Killmonger" Stevens, who was killed in the first film, and Bassett agreed.
 Feige dismissed Vance's statement in June 2019 as "pure rumor", saying there were no set plans for the film as Coogler had just begun outlining it and had not yet shared his plans with Feige or co-producer Nate Moore.
 The next month, John Kani expressed interest in reprising his role as T'Challa's father T'Chaka in the film, and Danai Gurira stated that Coogler had confirmed she would be reprising her role of Okoye in the sequel.
 Feige confirmed the sequel's development at the 2019 San Diego Comic-Con, while Martin Freeman confirmed in August that he would reprise his role as Everett K. Ross in the sequel.
 A release date of May 6, 2022, was announced at D23 along with the placeholder title Black Panther II.
 Feige said Coogler had completed a script treatment for the film that included a villain and new title.
-At the end of 2019, Ruth E. Carter confirmed that she would be returning from the first film as costume designer for the sequel, and said that she was set to begin work on it in "the fall".
-Feige, Boseman, and Coogler discussed adapting elements of Boseman's more "Gung ho" T'Challa performance in the second episode of What If...? for the film.
+At the end of 2019, Ruth E. Carter confirmed that she would be returning from the first film as the costume designer for the sequel, and said that she was set to begin work on it in "the fall".
+Feige, Boseman, and Coogler discussed adapting elements of Boseman's more "Gung ho" performance as an alternate universe variant of T'Challa in the episode "What If...
+T'Challa Became a Star-Lord?" from the first season of the Disney+ animated series What If...?
+(2021–2024) for the film.